Much Is Given

 Jesus said, “But he who did not know, yet committed things deserving of stripes, shall be beaten with few.
 For everyone to whom much is given, from him much will be required; and to whom much has been committed, of him they will ask the more” (Luke 12:48).

-The Bible teaches that people are going to be held accountable for what they have.
-If they have been blessed with talents such as material wealth, time, education, health, etc, they are to use them for the glory of God and the benefit of others.
+The Bible teaches that people are going to be held accountable for what they have been given.
+If they have been entrusted much talents (such as material wealth, time, education, health, etc.), they are to use them for the glory of God and the benefit of others.

 Each man is ultimately responsible to God, and to Him alone (Romans 14:12).
 The true nature of a man’s actions is not always known in this life, but it will be exposed in its true light “when God shall judge the secrets of men by Jesus Christ” (Romans 2:16).
 Some will be weighed and found wanting in the heavenly scales.
-Others will receive the eternal life.
+Others will receive eternal life.

 In His service,